apache/logging-log4cxx/src/site/markdown/configuration-samples.md

 Log4cxx may be configured using a Java properties (key=value) type file.

-The following is an example of a Log4cxx 1.6 properties file.
+The following Log4cxx 1.6 properties file uses the variables added in the \ref com/foo/config4.cpp example.
 ~~~
 # Uncomment a line to enable debugging for a category
 log4j.rootCategory=INFO, A1